Lehs/BIG-INTEGER-ANS-FORTH/README.md

 # BIG-INTEGER-ANS-FORTH
-For more than a year ago I started to define words for arithmetics on arbitrary number strings (ascii).
+Some years ago I started to define words for arithmetics on arbitrary number strings (ascii).
 I terrorized people at various sites with my questions and solutions and got a lot of feedback.
 Then I changed from ascii strings with most significant numbers in lowmem to "cellimal" system with least significant cells in lowmem.
 By now, it is a rather fast and general system working in Forth style, with a stack for arithmetics and a second stack for storing data.
 Almost all the words are very similar to the words for other kind of calculations in Forth.
 Tested on:

 32 bit SP-Forth with Vista and Windows 10;
 32 bit GForth with Vista, Windows 10 and Android;